 While they are very different morally, Neutral Good and Neutral Evil alignments do agree that law is no better than chaos.
 They both take the best decision in each situation.
 Where that differs however, is their intent.

 A Neutral Good character will take the action that does the most good in the world, whereas, a Neutral Evil character will do what is best for themselves without a second thought for anyone else, or take the action that will spread as much Evil in the world as they can.

-A Neutral Evil character will lie, cheat, steal and murder innocents to get what they want.
+A Neutral Evil character will mislead, break promises and hurt innocents to get what they want.
 They will even follow the rules if it will get them a good outcome!
-In comparison, a Neutral Good character will begrudgingly lie, cheat and steal if they can see it will benefit the greater good and they will never murder an innocent.
+In comparison, a Neutral Good character will only do bad things if they can see it will benefit the greater good and they will never harm an innocent.

 Delve into the details of Neutral Evil in my article.